yazirrahman/mytoken/README.md

-# mytoken
-# solidity
+# Solidity
-I am demonstrating the codes i have learnt fom METACRAFTERS

-Good morning, I am Yasir.
-Today i am demonstrating 'How to create and Deploy a Token named "ELIZA" in to the Blockchain' and then mint some tokens using mint function and later burning those tokens using the burn function
+I am demonstrating the codes i have learnt fom METACRAFTERS ie, 'How to create and Deploy a Token named "ELIZA" in to the Blockchain' and then mint some tokens using mint function and later burning those tokens using the burn function

-# public variables
+# Public Variables
-Assigning the name and abbrevation of the token
+Starting with assigning the name and abbrevation of the token using string variable
-# mapping variable
+# Mapping Variable
-Address given by the user should show the balance of token on that address using mapping variable
+This part means that if the address is given by any user it should display back the balance amount of tokens.

-# mint function
+# Mint Function
-use to add tokens to the total supply of that token
+This function is used to add or generate more tokens to the total supply of that token.
-# burn function
+# Burn Function
-use to burn or destroy tokens from the total supply of that token
+use to burn or destroy tokens from the total supply of that token. provide 'if' inorder to avoid burning tokens more than the total supply.